What Petal Does

 Safe Care

 Transitions in and out of our Petal home are tailored, culturally sensitive and well planned to the individual situation.
 It’s important for mothers to understand, they are always in control.
 If required we are here to provide guidance and support.
 Depending on the situation, we provide short or long-term care for baby and in some cases, we can offer a place for mothers to stay.
+Petal is an independent service, not a hospital or adoption service.
+It works alongside statutory and community services when needed while maintaining clear legal and privacy boundaries.

 Our approach is different…